-The sheer amount and variety of game you'll encounter on many African hunting safaris (if you're hunting with a good outfitter in a well-managed area) is truly mind boggling and there really is no other place in the world that can compare to it.
+That said, the sheer amount and variety of game animals you'll encounter on many African hunting safaris (if you're hunting with a good outfitter in a well-managed area) is truly mind boggling and there really is no other place in the world that can compare.
 For this reason, you'll likely have the opportunity to take multiple species of antelope on typical plains game hunt.

 Cost of an African Hunting Safari

 For the most part, the most reasonably priced African hunts are for non-exotic species of plains game (impala, gazelle, wildebeest, kudu, warthog, zebra, eland, etc.).
 Hunts for dangerous game like buffalo and leopard cost more than plains game, but still probably not as much as you would think.
 On the other hand, lion, elephant, and the more rare and exotic species of antelope in Africa, like bongo and sitatunga, are considerably more expensive.

-So how much does it all cost?
-While the exact details vary depending on the country and exact species you hunt, prices are usually pretty straightforward.
-The total price of most African hunting safaris consists primarily of two things: daily rates and trophy fees.
+The exact details vary depending on the country and exact species you hunt (South African hunts tend to be less expensive than hunts in Tanzania for instance), but prices are usually pretty straightforward regardless of where you go.
+The total price of most African hunting packages consists primarily of two things: daily rates and trophy fees.

 Daily rates cover things like food, lodging, the services of a guide and trackers, etc. Daily rates on a plains game hunt typically cost several hundred dollars per day and go up from there on dangerous game or Big 5 hunts.
-Most outfitters also usually offer a cheaper 2×1 (2 hunters with 1 guide) daily rate or a non-hunter daily rate, which is a great way to save a little bit of money while enjoying your hunt with a friend or family member.
+Most outfitters also usually offer a cheaper 2x1 (2 hunters with 1 guide) daily rate or a non-hunter daily rate, which is a great way to save a little bit of money while enjoying your hunt with a friend or family member.
 Either way, simply multiply the daily rate by the number of days in your hunt for the total daily rates.

 A trophy fee is the price you'll pay for each individual animal taken on the hunt.
 Just like with the daily rates, trophy fees vary between various countries and outfitters.
-However, fees range for plentiful species like warthog and impala are normally a couple hundred dollars.
+However, fees range for plentiful species like blesbok, springbok, warthog, and impala are normally a couple hundred dollars.

-With all this in mind, a 5-10 day African safari hunting package for several of the most popular species of antelope, like kudu, wildebeest, zebra, impala, and warthog, normally costs between $3,000 and $7,000 depending on the country, outfitter, and the specific animals hunted.
+With all this in mind, a 5-10 day African hunting safari package for several of the most popular species of antelope, like kudu, wildebeest, zebra, impala, and warthog, normally costs between $3,000 and $7,000 depending on the country, outfitter, and the specific animals hunted.

 Extra Costs on an African Hunting Safari